 Tungstates are precipitated as benzidine tungstate from a dilute 0.1N sulfuric acid.
 The precipitate is ignited to WO3 and weighed.
 At pH scale of 7 to 8 tungstates can be precipitated as BaWO4.

 - The pure tungsten metal is used in making filaments of old-style electric lamps or bulbs and anticathodes in x-ray tubes.

 - Tungsten is an important alloying metal for high-speed tools due to its hardness.
 It forms several very hard alloys such as satellite (cobalt, chromium, and tungsten) and Widia metal (WC + 10 percent copper).

-Tungsten is the only element in the third transition series which function on the biological system.
+Tungsten is the only element in the third transition series which function in the biological system.
 Protein containing the metal is rare and is mainly found in thermophilic anaerobes.
-It also occurs in several enzymes with molybdenum.
-The mode of the biological function of transition metal tungsten centre in enzymes is involved oxo-transfer of W(VI) to the substrate.

 Tungsten also occurs in several enzymes with molybdenum.
 The mode of the biological function of the tungsten metal in enzymes is involved oxo-transfer of W (VI) to the substrate.